-This 1 May 2020 guidance replaces guidance on 9 April 2020.
-With greater clarity on public health guidance and a more detailed review of risks and infection control procedures, this updated guidance refers to how to deliver care safely and as clinically required rather than referring to essential and urgent care.
+This 1st June 2020 guidance replaces guidance on 1st May 2020.
+The main change is to the screening questions for Covid-19 symptoms and to bring the guidance in line with the A graduated return to the provision of elective ENT services during the COVID-19 pandemic updated on 25th May 2020.
+This guidance refers to how to deliver care safely and as clinically required.
 The emphasis remains on providing care remotely first and whenever possible only offering face-to-face care where it is clinically necessary and safe to do so.

 This guidance provides a framework for audiology services during the pandemic.
-The guidance is in line with official public health, NHS, and government advice on Covid-19 and has been prepared with input from the Infection Prevention Society (see appendix 1) and content from WHO research.
-In this update, we also clarify aerosol and non-aerosol generating procedures in an audiology setting.
-Application of this guidance must be done in conjunction with employer risk assessment, safeguarding, and local priority guidelines.
+The guidance is in line with official public health, NHS, and government advice on Covid-19 and has been prepared with input from the Infection Prevention Society (see appendix 1), ENT UK and content from WHO research.
+As with all previous guidance the application of this guidance must be done in conjunction with employer risk assessment, safeguarding, and local priority guidelines.